hmlendea/more-cultural-names/ARCHITECTURE.md

 ## 🧵 Cross-Cutting Concerns

-### Security And Privacy
+### Security and Privacy

-The repository does not store personal data as part of its build artefacts.
-The main trust boundaries are CI secrets for Steam and Nexus publication, local file-system access to installed games, and network access to external release endpoints.
-Publication secrets are sourced from GitHub Actions secrets in [.github/workflows/steam-workshop.yml](.github/workflows/steam-workshop.yml) and [.github/workflows/nexus-mods.yml](.github/workflows/nexus-mods.yml); the repository documents the integration contract but does not embed credentials.
+The repository does not intentionally process personal data as part of its build artefacts.
+The main trust boundaries are CI secrets for Steam and Nexus publication, local file-system access to installed games, and downloaded binaries or actions.
+Publication credentials originate in GitHub Actions secrets and are not embedded in source. [scripts/update-builder.sh](scripts/update-builder.sh) selects the latest external builder and does not verify a digest or signature, while the Steam action uses a mutable `latest` reference; these external artefacts therefore execute within a trusted maintainer or CI context.

 ### Error Handling

-Failure handling is predominantly fail-fast. [scripts/build.sh](scripts/build.sh) aborts when validation emits diagnostics or when the builder fails to create an expected edition directory. [scripts/update-builder.sh](scripts/update-builder.sh) and [scripts/update-vanilla-files.sh](scripts/update-vanilla-files.sh) rely on command exit status and file presence rather than structured retries.
-Validation scripts report mismatches as text lines and delegate the decision to abort to the caller.
+Failure handling is mixed. [scripts/build.sh](scripts/build.sh) aborts when captured validation output is non-empty and exits `200` when the expected builder output directory is absent.
+The shell scripts do not activate `set -e`, and update scripts have no structured retry or rollback, so individual download, copy, ownership, and transformation commands can fail without immediate process termination.
+Validation emits human-readable diagnostics and normally concludes with status zero; its callers own the non-empty-output failure policy.

 ### Observability